alexzhou0/cs194-26-proj5/index.md

 ### Part B5: Autostitching Mosaics

 Now that we can automatically extract features, match features, and prune false-positives, we can do automatic stitching.
-Here is the final result, which can be compared with the results from manual point-corrrespondences.
+Here is the final result, which can be compared with the results below it from manual point-corrrespondences.

 <img src="p2_website_imgs/auto_mosaic.png" alt="Auto mosaic" width="1000"/>
 <img src="p1_website_imgs/mosaic.png" alt="Manual mosaic" width="1000"/>

-Although auto-stitching did not get rid of the lighting discrepaancies, as that was a problem with my blending method, the blurriness from bad point-correspondences is gone!
+Although auto-stitching did not get rid of the lighting discrepancies, as that was a problem with my blending method, the blurriness from bad point-correspondences is gone!
 This is most obvious in the center of the image.

 Some more auto-stitches I made can be seen below.